Blood Death Knight Talents Guide

 Tombstone

 Tombstone has had a hell of a glow-up the last few tiers.
 While the spell itself hasn’t changed, the interactions it has with other abilities has caused its value to skyrocket.
 In season 3 and 4 of Shadowlands it was primarily used to reduce the cooldown of Dancing Rune Weapon to obtain very high levels of uptime on the ability.
-Now, in Dragonflight, it does so much more.
+In Dragonflight, it has done so much more.
 In fact, it does so much that it has become our single most important and impactful cooldown.

 • You’ll consume 5 Bone Shield charges